Afjunior18/RoomFinder-Ireland/AGILE.md

 For this Sprint 2, my goal is to conclude by 11:00 PM on March 6th, starting today on March 5th at 10:00 AM.

+*Note: The sprint 2 was successfully completed ahead of schedule, with all tasks accomplished.*

 - Admin Story: Implement admin registration and authentication - *(5 story points)*

 - Implement user registration functionality - *(5 story points)*